1990 Australian Open – Men's singles

 Defending champion Ivan Lendl defeated Stefan Edberg in the final, 4–6, 7–6(7–3), 5–2 ret., to win the men's singles tennis title at the 1990 Australian Open.
-Edberg was forced to retire during the third set of the final due to a torn stomach muscle.
-This marked the first occasion since the 1911 Wimbledon Championships that a man withdrew during the championship match of a singles major.
+It was his second Australian Open title and eighth and last major singles title overall.
+Edberg was forced to retire during the final due to a torn stomach muscle.
+This marked the first occasion since the 1911 Wimbledon Championships that a man retired during the championship match of a singles major.

 Former world No. 1 John McEnroe created controversy after he was disqualified from his fourth round match for unsportsmanlike conduct.
 He received a warning for intimidating a linesperson, a point penalty after smashing his racket, and was defaulted for arguing with and abusing the umpire, supervisor and tournament referee.